linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 == Screenshots ==

-1. How to customize WordPress visibility with Conditonal Blocks.
+1. How to customize WordPress visibility with Conditional Blocks.
-2. Conditonal Blocks 2.0+ - logged out/in user content block.
+2. Conditional Blocks 2.0+ - logged out/in user content block.
 3. Frontend showing the logged out user block.
 4. Editor options for conditionally showing block on screen sizes.
 5. Frontend showing different blocks for different screensizes using responsive blocks.